 Trading

 The Concentrates business is essentially the sale of Copper Concentrate (raw material direct from the mines, made up of Copper, Silver, Gold and impurities) to Smelters.
 This is a global business with most procurements from USA, Indonesia and Papua New Guinea, and most of the sales to China, Korea, India, Japan & USA.
-Athough usually the concentrate is sold directly to the Smelters, it is sometimes advantageous to both parties that MG own the product and use the Smelter’s excess capacity to convert the product for their own use.
+Although the concentrate is usually sold directly to the Smelters, it is sometimes advantageous to both parties that MG own the product and use the Smelter’s excess capacity to convert the product for their own use.

 Purchases and Sales are made on the basis of quoted exchange metal prices at the QP (Quotation Period) as laid out in the contract.
 The purchase price is based on the price at the purchase QP less a percentage for TC (treatment cost), RC (refinery cost), transport and impurities.
 All contracts are hedged on the exchange.
 The company therefore derive their profit from